International Defensive Pistol Association: Competition

 An IDPA match consists of one or more stages.
 A stage presents a course of fire for the shooter to complete.
 A course of fire consists of one or more strings of fire.
 A string of fire is a timed segment in a course of fire.
 The time to complete a string of fire begins with a start signal (typically audible) and ends with the last shot fired.
 Time is measured by a shot timer, which provides the start signal and records each shot fired.

 Since a stage presents a course of fire, the term "stage" is often used interchangeably with "course of fire."
 This is evidenced by section 6 of the rules, "Stage Design Rules."

 There are two types of stages: Scenario and Standards.
 A Scenario stage represents a self-defense situation that could happen in real life.
 A Standards stage tests shooting fundamentals.

 Scoring

-Stage score is determined by adding the time it took to complete the course of fire (raw time), time added for points down, and, time added for penalties.
+Stage score is the time it took to complete the course of fire (raw time), plus a time penalty for points down, plus time added for any other penalties (PE, FP, HNT, etc.).
 Match score is determined by adding the total time of all the stages.
 Match placement is based on total time.
 The lower the time, the higher the placement.